ayushimehrotra/smoothllm_workshop/README.md

-# Theoretical Foundations for SmoothLLM
+# Theoretical Verification for SmoothLLM